Web cache poisoning

 Whether or not a response gets cached can depend on all kinds of factors, such as the file extension, content type, route, status code, and response headers.
 You will probably need to devote some time to simply playing around with requests on different pages and studying how the cache behaves.
 Once you work out how to get a response cached that contains your malicious input, you are ready to deliver the exploit to potential victims.

 This basic process can be used to discover and exploit a variety of different web cache poisoning vulnerabilities.
-For example, you can use web cache poisoning to:

 The definitive way to prevent web cache poisoning would clearly be to disable caching altogether.
 While for many websites this might not be a realistic option, in other cases, it might be feasible.
 For example, if you only use caching because it was switched on by default when you adopted a CDN, it might be worth evaluating whether the default caching options really do reflect your needs.